 Center Director Dr. Gayatri Devi has focused her entire career on emphasizing brain health and quality of life in neurologic disease.

 A peer-chosen Super Doctor®, placing her in the top 5% of New York City neurologists, Dr. Devi has distinguished herself on myriad levels.
-She is the only physician in the United States who is board-certified in Neurology, Pain Medicine, Psychiatry, Brain Injury Medicine and Behavioral Neurology, allowing for a comprehensive approach to brain illness.
+She is board-certified in Neurology, Pain Medicine, Psychiatry, Brain Injury Medicine and Behavioral Neurology, allowing for a comprehensive approach to brain illness.

-Dr. Devi became Director of the Long Island Alzheimer’s Disease Assistance Center at the age of 28, after seven years of post-graduate residency training in Neurology, Psychiatry, and Behavioral Neurology at Downstate and Columbia University.
-She continues to hold her neurology residency record for performance in national examinations.
+Dr. Devi became Director of the Long Island Alzheimer’s Disease Assistance Center at 29, after seven years of post-graduate residency training in Neurology, Psychiatry and Behavioral Neurology at Downstate and Columbia University.
+She holds her neurology residency record for performance in national examinations, scoring at the 98th percentile overall in the United States.

-Dr. Devi established the New York Memory and Healthy Aging Services in 1999, serving until 2015 as Clinical Associate Professor of Neurology and Psychiatry at New York University School of Medicine.
+She established the New York Memory and Healthy Aging Services in 1999, serving until 2015 as Clinical Associate Professor of Neurology and Psychiatry at New York University School of Medicine.
 Key prior roles include Assistant Professor in the Department of Neurology at Columbia University; Clinical Core Co-director of the Taub Alzheimer’s Disease Research Center at Columbia University; and President of the American Medical Women’s Association.
+She has received numerous national awards for her work with women in medicine.

-Offering insight on memory disorders with the BBC, NPR, CBS, Reuters, The Wall Street Journal and TIME, Dr. Devi has authored seminal books about memory and brain health.
+Offering insight on memory disorders with the BBC, CBS, NY Times, NPR, TIME and the Wall Street Journal, Dr. Devi has authored seminal books about memory and brain health.
 These include “Estrogen, Memory and Menopause” (Alphasigma Press; 2000), “What Your Doctor May Not Tell You About Alzheimer’s Disease” (Time Warner Books; 2004), and “A Calm Brain” (Penguin Books; 2012).
-Her fourth book, “Spectrum of Hope: Alzheimer’s Disease” (Workman, NY) is due out in the fall of 2017.
+Her fourth book, “Spectrum of Hope: An Optimistic and New Approach to Alzheimer’s Disease and Other Dementias” (Workman, NY) is due out in November, 2017.

 A proud member of the NYC Parks Enforcement Patrol Mounted Auxiliary Unit, Dr. Devi serves as neurologic consultant to the New York State Committee for Physician Health and the National Football League Players Association.
 She is president of the not-for-profit National Council on Women’s Health, dedicated to promoting health for underserved girls.